ghaemifard/WebCrawlerSample/README.md

 # WebCrawlerSample

 This repository is a simple web carwler for CNN and Twitter websites.
-It extracts latest tweets from a specific ID, and latest CNN articles, and then shows them in a single web page.
+It extracts latest tweets from a specific ID, and latest CNN articles, and then shows them on a single web page.

-  - Viewing latest tweets and CNN articles in a single page
+  - Viewing latest tweets and CNN articles on a single page
   - Not using any data storage (it can lead to performance issues though)
   - Searching for a keyword in CNN articles and limiting the results